wso2-extensions/esb-connector-servicenow/README.md

 1. Get a clone or download the source from [Github](https://github.com/wso2-extensions/esb-connector-servicenow).
 2. Run the following Maven command from the `esb-connector-servicenow` directory: `mvn clean install`.
-3. The ServiceNow connector zip file is created in the `esb-connector-servicenow/target` directory
+3. The ServiceNow connector zip file is created in the `esb-connector-servicenow/target` directory.

 ## How You Can Contribute